-Hey, I’m Rick Foerster, a recovering startup executive turned writer.
+Hey, I’m Rick Foerster, a recovering startup addict turned writer.
 Before, I helped build and grow a company from zero to $2B+.
 It was the kind of career that’s supposed to fill the void and conquer all life’s questions.

 For some reason, it didn’t.
 So I walked away from that life to disappear and start writing: